Middlebury School in China

 Immersive Learning in Beijing

 One-on-one tutorial.
 Explore a topic that interests you and learn the technical language you need to turn your knowledge into a senior thesis or graduate school application when you’re back home.
-In Beijing, past students have explored LGBTQ Life in China and Film Censorship in China.
-In Kunming, past topics include Music of Ethnic Minorities in China and The Impact of China’s Unequal Economic Development.
+In Beijing, past students have explored LGBTQ Life in China, Beijing City Planning, Film Censorship in China, and more.

 Housing and Meals